zhpinkman/CBR/README.md

 This repository contains the code for the paper [Case-Based Reasoning with Language Models for Classification of Logical Fallacies](https://arxiv.org/abs/2301.11879) that was accepted to the IJCAI 2023 conference.
 The model uses case based reasoning to reinforce language models to identify and categorize logical fallacies more accurately and more explainable.
+Please do not hesitate to contact us if you have any questions or comments. (zhivarsourati@gmail.com)

 ### Installation